raven-dev-ops/EA_Sports_FC_26_Discord_Bot/README.md

 - `/ping` - Health check.
 How it works: replies with `pong`.
 Example: `/ping`.

 - `/help` - Command list and examples.
 How it works: shows step-by-step roster submission guidance and command usage.
 Example: `/help`.
+- Portals post automatically on startup to the configured channels (admin portal, coach roster portal).

 ## Configuration